Data simulation for linear models in R

 MATERIAL PROVIDED: The course is accompanied with plenty of handouts which will be made available during it.

-CREDITS: Certificates of participation are accepted to fulfil credit requirements of the PhD programme Behavior and Cognition as well as the GGNB programmes (for GGNB, 4.5C are given).
+CREDITS: Certificates of participation are accepted to fulfil credit requirements of the PhD programme Behavior and Cognition as well as the GGNB programmes (for GGNB, 4C are given).
 A regular attendance is required.
 Students of other PhD programmes should inquire with the heads of their study programmes regarding credits.

 LANGUAGE: the course language will be English.

 SIGNING UP: by sending an email to statistics_teaching(at)dpz.eu; when registering, include your full name, affiliation, status (faculty member/PostDoc/PhD, Master) and study programme (if applicable).
-You can register between April 12 and May 2, 2021.
+You can register between September 1 and September 30, 2021.
 People signing up later cannot be considered.
 Due to the priority regulations (see below), signing up does not imply that you can participate.
-Everyone who signed up will receive an email soon after May 2, stating whether s/he can participate.
+Everyone who signed up will receive an email soon after Sept 30, stating whether s/he can participate.

-BEFORE YOU SIGN UP: please be aware that the course requires a more or less full time commitment for three entire weeks.
+BEFORE YOU SIGN UP: please be aware that the course requires a more or less full time commitment for two entire weeks.
 Please sign up only if you will be definitely able to participate (given no major unexpected events).
 'No shows' and late sign-outs will have reduced priority of access in future rounds of the course; GGNB and GAUSS doctoral students will be banned from all skills and methods courses and funding options for 12 months.